 These are matters involving how human personhood and the character and will of God are portrayed in Scripture.
 We cannot rationally escape the analogy and conclusion that persons are like mere puppets or robots when it is God alone who determines what persons will want to do and God alone who causes them to do it.
 Just because robots are made of electrical circuitry and metal, and puppets are made of wood and cloth it does not mean that something more complex, say made of flesh and blood with a mind, will and emotions, cannot fit into the same category of predetermined entities when it is particularly stated that the flesh and blood entity is comprehensively predetermined to think, desire, will, believe, feel and act as it does by another’s will and power to do so.
 Human personhood which is constitutive of many things, including the human will along with personal moral responsibility, all get swallowed up in the vortex of Calvinist determinism.

 We may note at this point that Lutzer’s interpretations – what he claimed were the “plain implications” of Scripture and what “the Bible teaches” – have turned out to be logically and morally incoherent with themselves and with what we know of God and other things the Bible teaches (e.g., God is good, human freedom, moral responsibility, the universal offer of salvation, faith as a decision, etc.).
 Lutzer’s interpretations become isolated soteriological and theological propositions that are logically and morally problematic.
 They cannot be harmoniously integrated.
 They lack explanatory power, explanatory scope, consistency and coherence.
-This serves to highlight the hermeneutical issue of whether or not things like explanatory power, explanatory scope, consistency, coherence whether or not they are ad hoc, etc. are reliable indicators of the validity of one’s interpretations.
+This serves to highlight the hermeneutical issue of whether or not things like explanatory power, explanatory scope, consistency, coherence are essential for properly interpreting the Bible.
+And if these are cobbled together or completely ignored in an ad hoc fashion whether that is a reliable indicator of the invalidity of one’s interpretations.
 Given these problems, Lutzer’s claims about these being the “plain implications” of Scripture and that “the Bible teaches both” are not plausible.
 As a Calvinist, Lutzer embraces a hermeneutic of incoherence.

 Lutzer continues to apply his compatibilism to other questions that arise due to his theistic determinism.